 In what we call ‘formulation’, after just two sessions exploring what factors led to and are maintaining a problem, together we realised that this response might be effectively explained and understood as a normal response to the levels of threat his father is exposed to.
 Moreover, there is an expectation within the family that they are tough and can handle high stress, so it is not talked about or addressed, or even acknowledged.
 Stress thus finds another way to be expressed, through panic attacks.

-- These details have been changed for confidentiality and this is not an actual cause, but a basic gist of the type of work I do
+- These details have been changed for confidentiality and this is not an actual case, but illustrates some of the type of work we do in psychological services

 The people present – along with others in Finland – were really interested in why I have come here and had many questions!
 One asked me, is there evidence that medication is cheaper than this sort of approach?
 Actually medication is very expensive and it pains me that we are told, there is no money for well-being driven groups, but there is money for continuing medication, the effects of which are often harmful.
 I say this because there is considerable evidence that antipsychotic drugs are harmful to health.
 I am not anti-drugs, and this is a complex topic, but I feel strongly that they are overused and alternatives need to be more widely available.
 In addition there are no ‘side effects’ from the approaches I saw at Trombi, unlike psychotropic medications, all of which tend to have a very problematic side-effect profile.
 Moreover the activities here are acceptable to the users of the service, again unlike many medications which many people tend to dislike taking.

-“If you are depressed and you stay at home you get more depressed” said one member, and another agreed, saying that this sort of community-based place “gives you a way into the community and to feel okay being with others, and sharing goals or reasons to keep going.
+“If you are depressed and you stay at home you get more depressed” said one member, and another added that attending Trombi “gives you a way into the community and to feel okay being with others, and sharing goals or reasons to keep going.
 And even making friends and helping other people.”

 For more reading about recovery approaches, please check out a previous blog on hearing voices and links to some fantastic work on trauma and mental health.